YixingHuang/DeepMedicPytorch/README.md

 # Deepmedic Pytorch Version

-# Official implementation for our manuscript "Deep Learning Brain Metastases Autosegmentation: Multicenter Insights on Privacy-Preserving Model Training and Generalizability"
+## Official implementation for our manuscript "Deep Learning Brain Metastases Autosegmentation: Multicenter Insights on Privacy-Preserving Model Training and Generalizability"

 The official Tensorflow version of DeepMedic for our prior [Medical Physics paper](https://doi.org/10.1002/mp.15863) for brain metastases autosegmentation is publicly available [here](https://github.com/YixingHuang/DeepMedicPlus)

 ## Citation

-The system was employed for our research presented in [1,2], where the we integrate multiple DeepMedics and 3D U-Nets in order to get a robust tumor segmentation mask.
-We also utilize the brain parcellation masks for the purpose of bringing the location information to DeepMedic and 3D U-Net.
-If the use of the software or the idea of the paper positively influences your endeavours, please cite [1,2].

-[1] **Po-Yu Kao**, Thuyen Ngo, Angela Zhang, Jefferson Chen, and B. S. Manjunath, "[Brain Tumor Segmentation and Tractographic Feature Extraction from Structural MR Images for Overall Survival Prediction.](https://arxiv.org/abs/1807.07716)"  International MICCAI Brainlesion Workshop.
-Springer, Cham, 2018.

-[2] **Po-Yu Kao**, Shailja Shailja, Jiaxiang Jiang, Angela Zhang, Amil Khan, Jefferson W. Chen, and B. S. Manjunath, "[Improving Patch-Based Convolutional Neural Networks for MRI Brain Tumor Segmentation by Leveraging Location Information](https://www.frontiersin.org/articles/10.3389/fnins.2019.01449/full)" Front.
-Neurosci.
-13:1449. doi: 10.3389/fnins.2019.01449
+The manuscript is currently under review of the Green Journal.

 ## Dependencies